 You should turn off PAV….now.

-‘People Also Viewed’, it’s a list of 10 people LinkedIn shows each and every browser who comes to your Profile.
+‘People Also Viewed’, it’s a list of 10 seemingly random people LinkedIn shows each and every browser who comes to your Profile.

-I didn’t know I could turn it off.
+Oh.
+I never realized I could turn it off.

-Why is it called ‘Viewers of this profile also viewed’ and not ‘People Also Viewed’?
+Why is it called ‘Viewers of this profile also viewed’ and not ‘People Also Viewed’ in Settings?

 To confuse you some more.
 I don’t know, sometimes LinkedIn just likes to mess with you.

 Though the above conversation is fictional, I’ve had real life variations of it many times.
 I tell my clients to turn off PAV.
 Why?
-Because (a) you can’t see it but your browsers can (b) you have no control over the information shown and (c) do you really need a third reason?
+Because (1) it changes all the time (2) you have no control over the information (3) displayed very prominently next to your professional brand and (4) do you really need a fourth reason?

-PAV is mysterious and weird.
-Is it compiled by people you view the most, or by people who view you?
+PAV is mysterious, confusing and downright weird.
+Is it compiled by people you view?
+Or by people who view you?
+Or by people who view people like you?
 Do colleagues automatically appear?
-Does it change?
+When does it change and why?
 Can it be gamed?

-Here’s what you do.
-Ask a friend to look at your profile.
-Ask them to send you a screenshot of your PAV.
-If your PAV is comprised of superstars, celebs and impressive people, don’t change a thing.
+But, if your PAV is comprised of professional celebs and people you’re impressed by, and you’re happy to bask in the glow, don’t change a thing.
 If on the other hand your PAV is full of competitors, odd choices, people you may not want to be associated with or don’t know, turn that sucker off.
-I personally prefer to have people who have landed on my LinkedIn page looking at and focused entirely on me for the longest time, without any distractions or bounce opportunity.
+I personally prefer to have browsers land on my LinkedIn page consuming my info and focused entirely on me for the longest time, without any distractions or opportunity to bounce.
 I’m selfish that way.

 I CAN HELP YOU WITH LINKEDIN

 If you liked this article, you’ll love my LinkedIn coaching and advice.
-I can write your Summary, improve your entire Profile and help to make LinkedIn work for you.
-Contact me now: email@example.com / 773.469.6600 to get started.
+I can write your Summary, improve your entire Profile and help you to fully leverage LinkedIn.
+Contact me now: email@example.com to learn more.